Joselu: Stoke City

+Loan to Deportivo La Coruña

-On 31 August 2016, Joselu returned to Galicia to join Celta's rivals Deportivo de La Coruña on a season-long loan deal.
+On 31 August 2016, Joselu returned to Galicia to join Celta's rivals Deportivo La Coruña on a season-long loan deal.
 He scored his first goals for the team on 10 December, a two-minute brace as a substitute to give them the lead in an eventual 3–2 loss on his return to Real Madrid.
 Joselu scored six goals in 24 appearances for Deportivo before his season was ended due to an Achilles injury.

 Newcastle United

 On 16 August 2017, Joselu joined Premier League side Newcastle United on a three-year deal for a fee of £5 million.
 He made his debut four days later as a 52nd-minute substitute for Dwight Gayle in a 1–0 loss at Huddersfield Town, and scored his first goal for the club in a 3–0 home win over West Ham United on 26 August.
-Much like his fellow strikers, Joselu's form was inconsistent as Newcastle faltered in the league, but he was still top scorer by January when he scored in a 1–1 draw with Swansea City, although he also had his penalty saved by Nick Pope in a 1–1 draw with Burnley.
+Much like his fellow forwards, Joselu's form was inconsistent as Newcastle faltered in the league, but he was still top scorer by January when he scored in a 1–1 draw with Swansea City, although he also had his penalty saved by Nick Pope in a 1–1 draw with Burnley.
 He ended up finishing the season as third highest top scorer behind Gayle and Ayoze Pérez.

 In the 2018–19 season, Joselu was fourth choice behind Pérez and new signings Salomón Rondón and Yoshinori Muto.
 The two league goals he scored all season both came in August in losses to Tottenham Hotspur and Chelsea.
 His final goal for the club came in a FA Cup third round replay victory over Blackburn Rovers on 15 January 2019, but by March, he was out of the squad altogether.

 Alavés

 On 15 July 2019, Joselu returned to La Liga to join Alavés on a three-year contract, for an undisclosed fee, reported to be around £2.5 million.
+On his debut on 18 August, he scored the only goal at home to Levante, while on 24 November he netted both goals in the last six minutes away to fellow Basque club Eibar.
+In 2020–21, he scored home and away against Real Madrid, including in a 2–1 win at the Santiago Bernabéu on 28 November for his club's first victory at that venue since May 2000.

+In Joselu's final season at the Mendizorrotza Stadium before the end of his contract in 2022, he was the league's seventh highest scorer with 14 goals in 37 games.

 Espanyol

-On 27 June 2022, free agent Joselu signed a three-year deal with Espanyol also in the top tier.
+On 27 June 2022, following Alavés relegation from La Liga, Joselu signed a three-year deal with Espanyol as a free agent.
+He made his debut for the club on 13 August against former club Celta where he scored from a penalty, after being awarded via VAR for a 2–2 draw.
+With 16 goals in 34 games for the relegated Catalans, he was La Liga's third highest scorer, behind Robert Lewandowski of Barcelona and Karim Benzema of Real Madrid.